HL7/cds-hooks-library/input/pagecontent/appointment-book.md

       <li>What obstacles are there to limiting this hook to firing only when the appointment is  confirmed or finalized as booked?</li>
       <li>For which users should this hook fire?</li>
       <li>Many appointments are scheduled directly into the EHR by the patient, without provider staff involvement ...</li>
+      <li>Lastly, have you encountered any useful documentation, references or diagrams that help illustrate the use or workflow of this hook?
+Please share!</li>
     </ul>
   </p>
 </blockquote>